Review of the Australian Curriculum

 What is the purpose of the review?

-The Australian Curriculum has been in place for some time now, and education ministers have agreed it is timely that it be reviewed to ensure it continues to meet the needs of students now and into the future.
+The Australian Curriculum has been in place for some time now, and education ministers agreed it was timely that it be reviewed to ensure it continues to meet the needs of students now and into the future.
 The aim of the review is to improve the Australian Curriculum from Foundation to Year 10 by refining, realigning and reducing the existing content of the curriculum.

 What is the scope of the review?
 Which areas of the Australian Curriculum will be reviewed?